 Indiana Dunes State Park has 16 miles of hiking trails, a nature center, and a beach with a lot of parking.

-The beaches at each of these parks are quite popular in the summer, so the parking lots fill quickly.
+The beaches at each park are popular in the summer, so the parking lots fill quickly.
+Early morning arrival is recommended.
 Enjoy views of the Chicago Skyline from the beach.

 Michigan Campgrounds Along the Lake in the Lower Peninsula